FRRouting/frr/doc/user/installation.rst

 Several distributions provide packages for FRR.
 Check your distribution's respositories to find out if a suitable version is available.

-If you wish to build FRR yourself, please see the `Building`_ appendix.

-FRR depends on various libraries depending on your operationg system.
+FRR depends on various libraries depending on your operating system.

 After installing these dependencies, change to the frr source directory and issue the following commands:

 ::

-  % ./bootstrap.sh
+  $ ./bootstrap.sh
-  % ./configure
+  $ ./configure
-  % make
+  $ make
-  % make install
+  $ make install

 .. _Configure_the_Software: